annalyzin/cuttlefish/README.md

 Cutting rectangles (or squares) of varying sizes from a piece of fabric?

-This lightweight app helps you to optimize the use of your fabric, minimizing scraps and wastage.
+This lightweight app helps you to maximize the use of your fabric, while minimizing scraps and wastage.

 # Demo